All children deserve the best start in life, ensuring they can grow and develop in the healthiest way possible.

 - ‘added sugar’ as a separate line item on the nutrition information panel.

-- There are no harmful sugars in commercial foods for infants and toddlers (with limited exceptions).
+- There are no harmful sugars in ready-made foods for babies and toddlers (with limited exceptions).

-- Sweet snacks and confectionary are not marketed as suitable for infants and toddlers.
+- Sweet snacks and confectionary are not marketed as suitable for babies and toddlers.

-- Front-of-pack product names for commercial infant and toddler foods accurately reflect ingredients.
+- Front-of-pack product names for ready-made baby and toddler foods accurately reflect ingredients.

-- Claims and promotional statements cannot be made on commercial infant and toddler foods.
+- Claims and promotional statements cannot be made on ready-made baby and toddler foods.